 Managed by the Hungarian Chabad-Lubavitch Hasidic community, Carmel is one of Budapest’s three glatt kosher restaurants.
-Like Hanna, the other kosher meat restaurant around the corner from Carmel, it gets liveliest at Shabbat, that is, Friday's dinner and Saturday's lunch.
+Like Hanna, the other meat restaurant around the corner, it gets liveliest during Shabbat, that is, Friday's dinner and Saturday's lunch.
 Here too, guests must prepay the meals, each of which costs €25 per person..

 Hanna is a glatt kosher meat restaurant operated by the Hungarian Autonomous Orthodox Jewish Community inside Budapest's old Jewish Quarter.
-Since the restaurant is buried within the fortress-like edifice of the congregation, most locals have never encountered Hanna, even though the surrounding area is currently the center of the Budapest party scene and is teeming with cafés, bars, and restaurants.
-Orthodox Jews visiting Budapest, however, are often better informed and they fill up Hanna most evenings. .
+Since the restaurant is buried within the fortress-like edifice of the congregation, most locals have never encountered Hanna, even though the surrounding area is currently the center of Budapest's nightlife, teeming with cafés, bars, and restaurants. .

-Operated by the Hungarian Chabad-Lubavitch Hasidic community, Tel Aviv Café is Budapest’s one and only kosher dairy restaurant.
-Being a dairy restaurant, don't go searching for meat-based dishes here.
-In fact, you won’t find any of the traditional Ashkenazi non-meat classics either, like matzo brei, blintz, and latke.
-This is somewhat surprising, because Tel Aviv Café is located across Budapest's main orthodox synagogue in the old Jewish Quarter, so a hat tip to Central European Jewish food traditions would have been fitting.
+Located across Budapest's main orthodox synagogue in the old Jewish Quarter but operated by the Hungarian Chabad-Lubavitch Hasidic community, Tel Aviv Café is Budapest’s one and only kosher dairy restaurant.
+So, don't go searching for meat-based dishes here.
+In fact, you won’t find any of the typical Ashkenazi non-meat classics like matzo brei, blintz, and latke either..